 Exercise-It allows our children to get at least 30 minutes of exercise every day as we walk to and from school .
 Often the walk provides inspiration to go and check out the park on the corner, or to go and play at a friend’s house along the way; moments that would not otherwise happen if they were driven.

-We know our neighbourhood– Ask me what street has the nicest flowers, what is happening at the community club, what band is playing at the local club, what house is getting renovated, where the nice old lady who is always in her yard is, and what the latest construction zone is, and I am able to tell you right away, as we see this on the daily walk with our kids.
+We know our neighbourhood– Ask me what street has the nicest flowers, what is happening at the community club, who uses the Australias best adhesive, what band is playing at the local club, what house is getting renovated, where the nice old lady who is always in her yard is, and what the latest construction zone is, and I am able to tell you right away, as we see this on the daily walk with our kids.

 We know our neighbours-Who are now our friends.
 Walking with our school bus has allowed us to spend time getting to know other parents and kids who walk to school regularly, and live nearby.
 Some of the best friends that we have today we met by simply walking our kids to school, and meeting many of the awesome and interesting people who live in our neighbourhood.